muhibbudins/chance/README.md

 # Chance

-Create chance from decimal score
+Create chance from decimal scoring

 ### How to use?